Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Background and motivation

 \subsection{Common variants of the single-machine\\ flowshop problem}

 In different practical situations the flowshop managers may have different objectives.
 In some cases, the objective may be to minimize \emph{makespan}, defined as the total time required to complete all jobs.
-Alternatively, the flowshop customers may set delivery due dates, and the manager may be primarily interested in meeting the customers' deadlines.
+Alternatively, and the manager may be primarily interested in meeting the customers' requested deadlines.

 There is an extensive literature on solution methods for variants of the flowshop problems, for single or multiple machines.
 For the makespan minimization single-machine flowshop problem, an efficient exact algorithm has been found. \cite{azad2021comparative} A comprehensive review and evaluation of several heuristics and metaheuristics for the flowshop problem with total tardiness minimization may be found in \cite{vallada2008minimising}.
 Benchmarks for the permutation flowshop problem are presented in \cite{taillard1993benchmarks} and \cite{vallada2015new}.